PotcFdk/TemPIC/README.md

 If you need help installing TemPIC on your server,
 [check out the wiki](https://github.com/PotcFdk/TemPIC/wiki)!

-If you want to create [pull requests](https://github.com/PotcFdk/TemPIC/pulls), please base your work on the `unstable` branch.
+If you want to create [pull requests](https://github.com/PotcFdk/TemPIC/pulls), please base your work on the `develop` branch.